 The question asks you to discuss both views, so now you have plenty to say.

-Address both parts of the question in the introduction, as well as your opinion.
+Address both parts of the question in the introduction, and also give your opinion.

 - A general statement – state the context of the question (e.g.The law is complicated and often seen as unfair).